-The Company does not currently have a formal stock ownership requirement for executives.
+We do not currently have a formal stock ownership requirement for executives.
 However, stock ownership by executives is encouraged on a voluntary basis.
-Each of our executive officers holds both vested and unvested stock options as shown in our Outstanding Equity Awards as of December 31, 2007 table.
-The Compensation Committee reviews the vested and unvested stock options held by the executives each year.
+Each of our executive officers holds both vested and unvested stock options and restricted stock awards as shown in the table entitled "Outstanding Equity Awards as of December 31, 2009."
+The Compensation Committee reviews the vested and unvested stock options and restricted stock awards held by the executives each year.